-RENAISSANCE AND REFORMATION EUROPE.
+RELIGIOUS WAR IN THE EARLY MODERN ERA.
 This course examines the transformation of European society during the Renaissance and Reformation.
 Major topics include the Protestant and Catholic Reformations, violence and religious warfare, Renaissance politics and the court, and the development and spread of print culture.
 Prerequisite: History 101, or permission of the instructor.

 HISTORY 313.
 (3)

 HISTORY OF AMERICAN FOREIGN RELATIONS.
 A survey of America's role in foreign affairs from the formation of the Republic to the contemporary period.
 Emphasis is given to the nature of American interests and the interplay between ideals and self-interest as America experienced the transition from small-power to great-power status.
 Prerequisite: none.